NBISweden/workshop-scRNAseq/README.md

 ```

 ## Run labs interactively (locally)

+> To run the labs locally follow these [instructions](https://nbisweden.github.io/workshop-scRNAseq/other/docker.html) to install Docker Desktop / Colima, depending on your operating system.

+> **IMPORTANT:** If you are using an Apple Silicon (M-chip) you need to follow the Colima [instructions](https://nbisweden.github.io/workshop-scRNAseq/other/docker.html)!

 - Create a new directory and `cd` into it.
 You will mount this directory to `/home/jovyan/work` in your container so that you can save your work locally.